adh-aashish/boardgames/README.md

 BoardGames is the collection of three games namely Buddhichal, Checkers and Chess.

-Each game has single player ( with computer ) and multiplayer mode ( except in chess ).
+Each game has single player ( vs computer ) and multiplayer mode ( except in chess ).

 See the building instructions below to build and play on your own computer.